-Alternate format: Digital footprint (ITSAP.00.133) (PDF, 858 KB)
+Alternate format: Digital footprint (ITSAP.00.133) (PDF, 775 KB)

 Your organization uses the Internet to carry out business activities, provide employees with remote work capabilities, and offer services to clients.
-As your employees and partners carry out activities on different online platforms and applications, consider the digital footprint they leave behind.
-Digital footprints contain sensitive information that is valuable to cyber threat actors.
-Through the use of tracking and monitoring techniques, threat actors can access and exfiltrate this sensitive information, jeopardizing its confidentiality and security.
+As your employees and partners carry out activities on different online platforms and applications, consider the digital footprint they leave behind and take the appropriate security measures to protect it.
+Digital footprints contain sensitive information that is valuable to threat actors.
+Using tracking and monitoring techniques, threat actors can access and exfiltrate this sensitive information, jeopardizing its confidentiality and security.

 A digital footprint is the trail of data you create while using the Internet.
-This trail of data comes from the websites you visit, the emails you send, and the information you submit or download online.
+This trail of data comes from the websites you visit, the emails you send and the information you submit or download online.
 You build your footprint both actively and passively.

-- Active digital footprint: Data left through intentional actions, such as posting on social media, filling out online forms, or agreeing to browser cookies.
+- Active digital footprint: Data left through intentional actions, such as posting on social media, filling out online forms or agreeing to browser cookies.

+Threat actors try to exploit vulnerabilities and access sensitive information using techniques that collect data through active and passive footprints.
 Phishing attacks or website spoofing are common techniques.
-By clicking on a link, downloading an attachment, or sharing sensitive information, you are making your digital footprint more accessible to threat actors.
+By clicking on a link, downloading an attachment or sharing sensitive information, you are making your digital footprint more accessible to threat actors.

 Privacy is important.
 To reduce the risks of sensitive data being exploited, consider the following measures.

-Configure default settings.
+- Configure default settings.
 Some applications have their default settings open for public access.
 Configure your privacy and security settings with the highest and most restrictive settings available.

-Stay up to date with any changes with application’s terms of agreements, updates, and privacy settings.
+- Stay up to date with any changes with application’s terms of agreements, updates and privacy settings.